If you’re a startup founder, then I know how you feel:

 Here’s a great example:

-I found your recent article, XYZ.
+I found your recent article, <three word description of article>.
 It was very educational, and I specifically thought XYZ was fascinating.

 If you are looking for sources for any upcoming stories on XYZ, I would love to offer my expertise.